 The College of Arts and Humanities provides a limited number of Graduate Assistantships.
-Graduate Teaching and Graduate Research Assistantships pay a stipend (\$14,500/year in 2018-19) and provide a tuition waiver in exchange for which students teach two courses in both the fall and spring semesters, or the performance of equivalent work on other research projects.
+Graduate Teaching and Graduate Research Assistantships pay a stipend (\$14,500/year in 2019-20) and provide a tuition waiver in exchange for which students teach two courses in both the fall and spring semesters, or perform equivalent work on research projects.
 A Graduate Assistantship also provides health insurance coverage for the student.
 Graduate assistantships are offered only to full-time students.

 Students on Graduate Assistantships are contracted and evaluated annually, contingent upon continued academic progress and budget availability.
-In most cases a student's award is renewed for a period of four years as a full-time student in the T&T program.
+In most cases, a student's award is renewed for a period of four years as a full-time student in the T&T program.